 We are really keen to hear about how your project is progressing and the achievements you have made with the funding.
 As part of your formal reporting on your grant, you must provide us with project updates during the lifetime of your project.
-We will expect a project update usually every three months, and at least each time you request a payment.
+We will let you know the frequency of reporting that best supports you and reflects the risk of the project.